kovidgoyal/rapydscript-ng/README.md

   [1]`` is a new list in Python, but a string in JavaScript.
 Keep that in mind as you write code.

+- There are many more keywords than in Python.
+Because RapydScript compiles down to JavaScript, the set of keywords is all the keywords of Python + all the keywords of JavaScript.
+For example, ``default`` and ``delete`` are keywords in RapydScript.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords) for a list of JavaScript keywords.

 - Method binding in RS is not automatic.
 So ``someobj.somemethod()`` will do the right thing, but ``x = someobj.somethod; x()`` will not.
 RS could work around it, but at significant performance cost.
 See the section above on method